Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metrics on isometry classes of periodic sets in

 Corollary~\ref{cor:metric}a justifies that the EMD satisfies all metric axioms for periodic point sets that have a stable radius $\al$.
-Corollary~\ref{cor:metric}b avoids this dependence on $\al$ and scales any periodic point set to the stable radius $\al=1$.
-There are many ways to get a universal metric for all periodic point sets in $\R^n$, say take the maximum instead of the sum.
+Corollary~\ref{cor:metric}b avoids this dependence on $\al$ and scales any periodic point set $S$ to the minimum stable radius $\al(S)=1$.